reactions/component/README.md

 ## Props

--You know all of these already- HERES HOW WE FUCKIN DO SHIT OK:
+~You know all of these already~ HERES HOW WE FUCKIN DO SHIT OK:

 * `imHereFuckers({ myOwnShit, saveDisCrapLol, crapYouWantMeToConsider, fuckinDoIt })`
   * Replaces `componentDidMount`